 For the believer, all good things, all mercies, have no such penal consequences.
 There may be temporary discipline on earth for our correction, true, which is just another mercy itself, but nothing penal.
 “There is no condemnation to those who are in Christ Jesus” (Romans 8:1).
 What a difference there is in how the believer and the unbeliever is treated because of Christ’s death!

 All that we have that makes mercy free mercy is provided to us through the atonement.
 Everything.
 Therefore we can say that any healing we believers may receive, which is true mercy, comes through Christ’s death for us.
 In fact, one day you will have an entirely new body and no more pain precisely because of that atonement and the powerful resurrection that followed.
-Don’t think that the atonement has no bodily effects when the resurrection of your body screams otherwise.
+Don’t think that the atonement has no bodily effects when the promise of the resurrection of your body screams otherwise.

 The Difficult Part